 I have spent the majority of my flying career instructing in Australia and a little in New Zealand.
-Outside of this I have performed at Airshows across Australia, conducted Aerobatic joy-flights and a few charter/scenic operations.
+Outside of this, I have performed at Airshows across Australia, conducted Aerobatic joy-flights and a few charter/scenic operations.

 It is true, you never forget your first solo.
 It was on runway 12 at Caboolture in a Jabiru.
-When the instructor jumped out my body was flooded with adrenaline.
-I was confident I could land the aircraft again and the potential risks never seemed to be a consideration at the ripe age of 15.
+When the instructor jumped out of the plane my body was flooded with adrenaline.
+I was confident I could land the aircraft again and the potential risks never seemed to be a consideration at the ripe old age of 15.
 It was just pure adrenaline and excitement to know I was going to fly for myself for the first time.
 Naturally I dropped a few ‘f’ bombs and taxied off for my first solo.
 I like to think my coping mechanisms for stress have improved somewhat since those days.

 Flying has provided me with so many amazing experiences and what I would consider achievements.
 Being appointed to work as a consultant for the Red Bull Air Race and travelling the world with some of the best aerobatic and airshows pilots was a very rewarding achievement.
 However, nothing compares to the satisfaction from teaching students how to fly and instructors how to teach, particularly helping them overcome their challenges.